 (h) Reconciliation of net asset value ("NAV") per Unit and Net Assets Attributable to Holders of Redeemable Units per Unit The accounting policies for measuring the fair value of the Fund's investments and financial derivative instruments are substantially similar to those used in measuring their NAV for transactions with Unitholders.
 The NAV is the value of the total assets of the Fund less the value of its total liabilities determined, on each valuation day, in accordance with Part 14 of National Instrument 81-106 Investment Fund Continuous Disclosure for the purpose of processing the unitholder transactions.
 Net Assets Attributable to Holders of Redeemable Units, refers to net assets calculated in accordance with IFRS Accounting Standards.

-As at all dates presented, there were no material differences between the Fund's NAV per unit and Net Assets Attributable to Holders of Redeemable Units per unit.
+As of December 31, 2022, there was a difference of \$0.02 between the Fund's NAV per unit and Net Assets Attributable to Holders of Units, which is disclosed in the below table.